 When consumers buy an item in a store, normally, an amount is added for sales tax on top of the purchase price.
 The sales tax is assessed as a percentage of the price.
 Retailers are taxed for the opportunity to sell tangible items in California.
 Exceptions include services, most groceries and medicine.
 Retailers typically pass this tax along to buyers.

-The “base” sales tax rate of 8.25 percent consists of several components.
-The main increment is the state-imposed basic sales tax rate of 7.25%.
-The remaining 1% increment is for local government.
-This means if you buy an item for $10.00 and the cash register receipt reflects 83 cents for sales tax, then about 73 cents of the sales tax goes to the state —60 cents goes to the state general fund, 3 cents for state economic recovery bond repayment, and about 10 cents comes back to local governments (5 cents for counties to fund health social service and mental health programs and 5 cents for counties and cities to fund public safety services).
-3 cents are disseminated back to fund roads maintenance and construction.
-The County & City Operations increment is currently 7 cents or 0.75%, 1% minus 0.25% (for state economic recovery debt bond repayment enacted in 2004).
+The “base” sales tax rate of 7.25 percent consists of several components.
+The main increment is the state-imposed basic sales tax rate of 6.00%.
+The remaining 1.25% increment is for local government.
+This means if you buy an item for $10.00 and the cash register receipt reflects 73 cents for sales tax, then about 60 cents of the sales tax goes to the state —39 cents goes to the state general fund and about 21 cents comes back to local governments (5 cents for counties to fund health social service and mental health programs and 5 cents for counties and cities to fund public safety services).
+13 cents are disseminated back to fund roads maintenance and construction.
+The County & City Operations increment is currently 10 cents or 1.00%.

 Voters approved a ballot measure in 1993, Proposition 172, designating one-half percent sales tax to counties to fund local public safety programs.
 This distribution is based on the counties’ proportionate share of statewide taxable sales.
 Placer County dedicates this sales tax revenue to public safety functions: Sheriff 74.03%, District Attorney 12.36%, Probation 12.36% County Fire 0.40% and Emergency Services 0.85%.